Tuesday, November 24, 2015

 So there I was driving and minding my own lemonade-less business when a bird flew out in front of my car.
 He was doing that little kamikaze-dive thing that they do sometimes.
 That thing where they give you a heart attack as they swoop down in front of your car but just when you are about to hit the brakes they pull out of it and fly off laughing to tell their buddies.
 Right?

 Well, not today.
 Today the dive was followed by a small thud, or maybe it was more like a thip, but whatever it was it was the sound that little bird heads make when they clip your windshield.
 It was the thip of karma.
-It was the thip that called me out and told me that I had just unbalanced the universe.
-Whatever it was before that had spared me from committing birdicide had just been forfeited due to my act of self-treason.
+It was the thip that called me out and told me that by not being true to myself I had just unbalanced the universe.
 And it came with a question: Was I really that attached to my little stress-fest?
 It was 39 years later, and there I was still not understanding grown-up behavior...and this time it was my own.

 I learned my lesson, this time from the other side of the lemonade stand.